UoB-COMSM0166/2026-group-27/README.md

 # Evaluation

-The evaluation for "Lost in Bristol" followed an iterative design approach.
+The evaluation for 'Lost in Bristol' followed an iterative design approach.
 This meant testing the prototype early so we could catch technical bugs and navigation issues before finalizing the game.
-We used a Mixed-Methods strategy, combining numerical data from the "System Usability Scale (SUS)" and NASA TLX with verbal feedback from "Think Aloud" sessions.
+We used a Mixed-Methods strategy, combining numerical data from the 'System Usability Scale (SUS)' and NASA TLX with verbal feedback from 'Think Aloud' sessions.
 This gave us a full picture of not just if users could finish the tasks but how they felt while doing so.

 ## 1. Qualitative Evaluation: Think Aloud
 During the 'Think Aloud' sessions, we asked participants to verbalise their thoughts and decision-making process while navigating the maze and looking for core objectives such as important items and the exit.